MPFGlaser/ApartmentComplexUtilityApp/docs/README.md

 ## GDPR Check

 In order to ensure that the ACUA project is GDPR compliant, a GDPR check has been performed.
 This check can be found [here](./gdpr.md).

+## OWASP Top 10

+To ensure that the most commonly found mistakes are not made in ACUA, the OWASP Top 10 list was consulted.
+While this is by no means an exhaustive list, it does cover the most common vulnerabilities as mentioned before.
+The results of this can be found [here](./owasp-top-10.md).